Iambijoy656/Iambijoy656/README.md

 Software Engineer
 -----------------

-Passionate and Results-oriented Software Engineer with almost 4 years of experience in software development with various platforms.
-I have worked with rest API and developed full-scale software solutions.
-I have used various design pattern like repository design pattern and hexagonal architecture.
-I also understand the importance of creating highly readable and easily maintainable source code.
-I have the experience of working in Micro Service Architecture and Docker.
+I am a Passionate and Results-oriented Software Engineer of experience in software development with various platforms.
+I have working with rest API and developed full-scale software solutions.
 I am constantly striving to learn new technologies and look to ways to better myself in this rapidly changing industry.

 * 🌍  I'm based in Dhaka, Bangladesh
 * ✉️  You can contact me at [bijoy.chandrodas56@gmail.com](mailto:bijoydas00656@gmail.com)